Guidelines for Nomination

 A variety of supporting documents is preferable to endless, repetitive letters from only one individual.
 Typical supporting documents include:

 - the complete, up-to-date, OCGS model of the curriculum vitae (or a curriculum vitae that contains equivalent information) of the nominee – this is required for every nomination;

 - a one to three page submission, prepared by the nominee, describing the area of research and how it has contributed to the field or discipline, in language that any member of the Committee can understand;

 - recommendations by department Chairs, Deans, Teaching Personnel Committees, etc.;

-- a maximum of three letters of support / testimonials explaining why the researcher has earned distinction for themselves and for the University of Ottawa as a result of the importance and exceptional characteristics of the research work.
+- letters of support / testimonials explaining why the researcher has earned distinction for themselves and for the University of Ottawa as a result of the importance and exceptional characteristics of the research work.

 Letters of support / testimonials

 - must be relevant to this award (please do not include letters pertaining to other awards for which the dossier was nominated);

-- one from internal supporters, and should be a close collaborator who is familiar with the relevance and impact of the nominee’s research;
+- one letter from internal supporters, and should be a close collaborator who is familiar with the relevance and impact of the nominee’s research;

-- a maximum of three are from external assessors (to be selected by the faculty in consultation with the candidate) who will be asked by the faculty to assess the importance of the member’s contributions within their field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for themselves and for the University of Ottawa as a result of the importance and exceptional characteristics of their research work (Sample letter to external assessors);
+- three letters from external assessors (to be selected by the faculty in consultation with the candidate) who will be asked by the faculty to assess the importance of the member’s contributions within their field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for themselves and for the University of Ottawa as a result of the importance and exceptional characteristics of their research work (Sample letter to external assessors);

 - the demonstration of international recognition of the candidate’s research would strengthen dossiers;

 - an accompanying paragraph outlining the credentials of the author of the letter of support / testimonial and their knowledge of the candidate’s field of research is essential.

 Consent of the nominee is essential and must be indicated.